pulp/pulp/docs/sphinx/rest-api/repo/create-and-configure.rst

 * :response_code:`404,if there is no repository with the given ID`
 * :response_code:`500,if the distributor raises an error during initialization`

+| :return:`database representation of the distributor (not the full repository details, just the distributor)`

 :sample_request:`_` ::

  {